terop/ktra-indexer/README.md

 Users are directly added the to the `users` table.

 A sample configuration can be found in the `resources/config.edn_sample` file.
-Copy or rename this file to `config.edn` in the `resources` directory and edit it to fit your configuration.
+The configuration file used in development is `resources/dev/config.edn` and the one for production in `resources/prod/config.edn`.
+After copying the sample file edit either or both file(s) as needed.
 Some settings can be overridden with environment variables.
 Accepted environment variables are described below.

 * __APP_PORT__: The port which the application will be accessible through.
 The default port is `8080`.
 * __POSTGRESQL_DB_HOST__: Hostname of the database server.